8bitprodigy/nrpnc/README.md

 - `atan2` arctangent from two arguments

+- `atanh` hyperbolic arctangent

+- `cbrt`

+- `ceil` round a number with decimal up to the next integer

 - `cos` cosine

 - `cot` cotangent

 - `csc` cosecant

+- `d2r` convert degrees to radians

+- `exp` raise second item down on the stack to power of top item of the stack

 - `fac` factorial

+- `flr` round a number with decimal down to the previous integer

+- `gam` gamma

+- `gcd` greatest common denominator between two arguments

+- `hyp` hopotenuse of two arguments

 - `sec` secant